-In addition, the battery is also drained each time you use the Live View to look or speak through your camera.
+In addition, the battery is used intensively each time you use the Live View to look or speak through your camera.

-To prevent excessive activity, you can adjust your motion settings to a lower sensitivity, disable certain zones, change Smart Alerts to Standard or Light, or adjust the direction of your Ring product.
+To prevent excessive activity, you can adjust your motion settings to a lower sensitivity, disable certain zones, change Smart Notifications to Standard or Light, or adjust the direction of your Ring product.

-Click here to learn more about utilizing motion zones in your Ring device.
+Click here to learn more about optimising motion zones in your Ring device to improve battery life.

 Hardwiring your Ring Device